rezarahimian/docs/multiple_withdrawal.rst

     *Figure 14: Keeping track of remaining tokens*

 At first, it seems that this solution is a sustainable way to mitigate the attack by setting apprval to zero before non-zero values.
-However, the highlighted code resemble the situation that we explained in :ref:`ui_enforcement`:
+However, the highlighted code resembles the situation that we explained in :ref:`ui_enforcement`:

 #.
 Bob's allowance is initially zero (``allowances[_AliceAddr][_BobAddr].initial=0``, ``allowances[msg.sender][spender].residual=0``).
 #.
 Alice allows Bob to transfer N tokens (``allowances[_AliceAddr][_BobAddr].initial=N``, ``allowances[_AliceAddr][_BobAddr].residual=N``).
 #.
 Alice decides to change Bob's allowance to M and has to set it to zero before any non-zero values.
 #.
-Bob noticed Alice's transaction for setting his allowance to zero and  transferred N tokens in advance. ``transferFrom`` sets his allowance (residual) to zero consequently (``allowances[_AliceAddr][_BobAddr].residual=0``).
+Bob noticed Alice's transaction for setting his allowance to zero and transfers N tokens in advance. ``transferFrom`` sets his allowance (residual) to zero consequently (``allowances[_AliceAddr][_BobAddr].residual=0``).
 #.
 Alice's transaction is mined and sets ``allowances[_AliceAddr][_BobAddr].initial=0`` and ``allowances[msg.sender][spender].residual=0`` (Similar to step 1).
-#.
 This is like that no token has been transferred.
 So, Alice would not be able to distinguish whether any token have been transferred or not.
 #.
 Alice approves Bob for spending new M tokens.
 #.
 Bob is able to transfer new M tokes in addition to initial N tokens.

 Someone may think of using ``Transfer`` event to detect transferred tokens or checking approver's balance to see any transferred tokens.
 As explained in :ref:`ui_enforcement`, using ``Transfer`` event is not sufficient in case of transferring tokens to a third party.
 Checking approver's balance also would not be an accurate way if the contract is busy and there are lot of transfers.
-So, it would be difficult for the approver to detect legit from non-legit transferred tokens.
+So, it would be difficult for the approver to detect legitimate from non-legitimate tokens transfers.

 9. Changing ERC20 API
 =====================
-:cite:`Ref03` suggested to change ERC20 ``approve`` method to compare current allowance of spender and sets it to new value if it has not already been transferred.
+:cite:`Ref03` advised to change ERC20 ``approve`` method to compare current allowance of spender and sets it to new value if it has not already been transferred.
 This allows atomic compare and set of spender’s allowance to make the attack impossible.
 So, it will need new overloaded approve method with three parameters:

 .. figure:: images/multiple_withdrawal_12.png
     :scale: 100%